DolphinWorld/udacitySelfDrivingCourse/P4/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In the 9th code section, I have a method called `find_lines` using polynomial to find lines like this:

-![alt text][image5]
+![FindLines][findLines]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.